Jmendes42/ROS2/turtlesimcatchthemall/src/README.md

-# Turlesim Catch Them All
+# Turtlesim Catch Them All

-This is the last exercise propoused on the course "ROS2 for begginers" of Edouard Renard on the Udemy platform.
-The goal to this exercise is to put in practise the knowlledge gained in the course lessons by creating a simoulation on the turtlesim.
-That simulation consists of spawning turtles randomly around the map and making the master turtle go to their position and catch them.
+This project represents the culmination of the "ROS2 for Beginners" course led by Edouard Renard on the Udemy platform.
+It aims to practically apply the knowledge acquired throughout the course by creating a simulation within the turtlesim environment.
+The simulation involves spawning turtles randomly across the map and orchestrating the movement of a master turtle to capture them.

-### The goal

-Altough that was the main goal of the exercise, mine was a bit further away.
+## Objective

-My main goal was to abstract ROS2 funcionalites lectured in the course (clients, services, publishers, subscribers and timmers) to classes I could use a in maore simpler, intuitive and safer way.
-While doing all the dirty work automatically behind the scenes.
+While the primary exercise goal was to implement turtle capture functionalities, this project extended its scope significantly.
+It focused on encapsulating ROS2 functionalities discussed in the course (clients, services, publishers, subscribers, and timers) into intuitive and secure classes.
+These abstractions are available within the 'utilities' folder, designed as reusable libraries throughout the project.
-Those abstractions can be found on the utilities folder configured as libraries to be used around the project.

-I also focused on the architecture and project design.
-Was able to use the CMakelists in a much simpler and clean way.
-So I dont need to have huge blocks of repeated code.
-This organiztion and management is more flexible and can even be used with CMake based IDE's such as clion.

-### The project
+Moreover, considerable attention was dedicated to refining the project's architecture and design.
+This effort streamlined the CMakeLists, eliminating redundant code blocks, fostering a more flexible structure.
+This improved organization is compatible with CMake-based IDEs such as CLion, enhancing manageability.

+## Project Structure

-This project consists of two main nodes:
+This ROS2 project comprises two primary nodes:

+### TurtleControllerNode

-- TurtleControllerNode - This node controlls  the master turtle and is formed of three main pieces:
+This node governs the movement of the master turtle and consists of three key components:

-  - CatchTurtleClient - Sends the request to remove the spawned turtles from the map  as soon as the master tuertle reaches their positions, and it's located on the TurtleInteractions module.
+- **CatchTurtleClient:** Responsible for dispatching requests to eliminate spawned turtles from the map upon the master turtle's arrival.
+This component is located within the TurtleInteractions module.

-  - TurtleInteractions - Manages all the interactions and comunications that TurtleController needs to have (client, publishers and subscribers).
+- **TurtleInteractions:** Manages all essential interactions and communications required by the TurtleController, including clients, publishers, and subscribers.

-  - TurtleMoveCenter - Manages all the movement and coordinats related tasks such as calculating distances, the next move and the closest target.
+- **TurtleMoveCenter:** Handles movement-related tasks, such as distance calculation, determining the next move, and identifying the closest target coordinates.

+### TurtleSpawnerNode

-- TurtleSpawnerNode - This node manages the spawned turtles and consists of two clients and a service:
+This node oversees the spawned turtles and integrates two clients and a service:

-  - TurtleSpawnClient - Sends a request to turtlesim to spawn a turtle on the required coordinates.
+- **TurtleSpawnClient:** Initiates a request to turtlesim for spawning a turtle at specified coordinates.

-  - KillClient - Sends a request to turtlesim to kill (remove) catched turtles.
+- **KillClient:** Triggers a request to turtlesim to remove captured turtles.

-  - CatchTurtleService - Recieves the CatchTurtleClient request and activates the KillClient
+- **CatchTurtleService:** Receives requests from the CatchTurtleClient, subsequently activating the KillClient to remove the captured turtles.